Sleep Apnea Surgery: Is It for You?

 - Oral Appliances

-Dental devices can prevent airway obstruction by positioning the lower jaw forward, clearing the throat's back, and opening your airway.
+Dental devices can prevent airway obstruction or blockage by positioning the lower jaw forward, clearing the throat's back, and opening your airway.

-There are many surgical options for treating sleep apnea, depending on how severe your sleep apnea is and your overall health.
+There are many sleep apnea surgery options, depending on how severe your sleep apnea is and your overall health.
 Surgery is usually the last resort after other treatments have failed.

-This procedure increases airflow through the nose by removing nasal polyps or turbinates or straightening a deviated nasal septum.
-Although these may not entirely cure obstructive sleep apnea, it may improve breathing through the nose and enhance CPAP therapy's benefits.
+This procedure called septoplasty increases airflow through the nose by removing nasal polyps called turbinate reduction or repositioning/straightening a deviated nasal septum.
+Although these may not entirely cure obstructive sleep apnea, it may improve breathing through the nose and may also help people who snore and enhance CPAP therapy benefits.
+This is one of the most common outpatient procedures for this type of issue.

 Upper Airway Surgery